alexthomas96/docker-cs/README.md

 * Counter-Strike.exe - to demo that it works

 <strong>WARNING</strong> : This is <strong>NOT</strong> a trusted build!
 Please install only at your own risk.

+## Get It

+    Download it by clicking [here](https://github.com/alexthomas96/docker-cs/archive/master.zip).
+    Unzip, and navigate to that directory.

 ## Build It